Rock ptarmigan: Distribution and habitat

+Migration

+The species is largely sedentary, particularly in the more isolated southerly populations such as in Japan and Scotland, which show no more than limited altitudinal migration, moving to lower, more sheltered sites in winter.
+Further north, it is more dispersive, and in the Arctic, extensive movement occurs.
+Birds have been found in Iceland in winter with Greenland-origin minerals in their gizzards, having crossed the wide Denmark Strait, and a bird ringed in summer on Disko Island off the west coast of Greenland was recovered over further south in Qaqortoq the following winter.

+Introductions

+It has been introduced to New Zealand, South Georgia, the Kerguelen Islands, and the Crozet Islands.
+Attempted introductions to the Faroe Islands and Ireland failed.

 Ecology

 Feeding

 Food sources can vary tremendously depending on the region of their distribution.
 In Alaska, rock ptarmigans consume aspen buds, dwarf birch and willow buds and catkins as a staple winter diet.
-They transition their diets over to crowberries and lingonberry shrubs during the spring.
+They transition their diets over to Empetrum nigrum (crowberries) and Vaccinium vitis-idaea (cowberry or lingonberry) shrubs during the spring.
 The greatest variety in its diet occurs during early summer, when it feeds on willow leaves, as well as the leaves and flowers of Dryas and locoweed.
 It also feeds on berries, bistort seeds, and birch buds from late summer to autumn.
 Insects, larvae and snails are eaten by chicks.

 Breeding

 Apart from the red eye combs, male rock ptarmigans have no 'distinct' plumage (other than the black eye stripe) that are more typical for other grouse in temperate regions.
 Studies on other grouses have shown that much variation in comb size and colour exists between the species, and that the comb is used in courtship display and aggressive interactions between males.
 Many studies have shown that there is a strong correlation between the comb size and the level of testosterone in males; one report from 1981 showed that the amount of testosterone is correlated to aggressiveness against other males.